stigtsp/jfpg/README.md

-	sign:                 jfpg -s -f file -x signing-secret-key verify sig:   	       jfpg -v -f file -x signing-public-key encrypt/decrypt:      jfpg [-e | -d] -f file -p encryption-pubkey -k encryption-secretkey
+	sign:                 jfpg -s -f file -x signing-secret-key verify sig:   	       jfpg -v -f file -x signing-public-key encrypt/decrypt:      jfpg [-e | -d] -f file -p encryption-pubkey -k encryption-secretkey symmetrically encrypt:	jfpg -c -f file -r rounds

-You will need to create a new set of keys when you first use JFPG.
+You will need to create a new set of keys when you first use JFPG for signing/verifying or asymmetric encryption/decryption.
-This creates 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
-It takes your desired key ID (probably your name) as its only option.
+This will 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
+It takes your desired key ID (name, email, etc) as its only option.

 Primitives used